 The value proposition at the NFL is the league’s ability to attract high TV ratings as television viewership collapses.

-Sunday Night Football on NBC, the NFL’s most popular show, attracted an average of 19.9 million viewers in 2022.
-Monday Night Football on ESPN and ABC attracted 13.79 million viewers in 2022.
+Sunday Night Football on NBC, the NFL’s most popular show, attracting an average of 19.9 million viewers.
+Monday Night Football on ESPN and ABC attracts 14 million viewers.

 America’s most popular broadcast TV network, NBC, averaged 5.148 million viewers in 2022.
-The most successful Cable TV network, the Fox News Channel, averaged 2.369 million viewers in 2022.
+The most successful Cable TV network, the Fox News Channel, averaged 2.369 million viewers.

-These ratings allow the NFL to make enormous amounts of money from television networks and streaming services.
+These ratings allow the NFL to make enormous revenues from television networks and streaming services.
 In 2022, the NFL signed new TV deals worth $120 billion with six companies.

 The deals give the companies the right to broadcast or stream specific NFL games between 2023 and 2032.
 All the nine-year TV deals combined are worth $12 billion a year.

-The NFL’s biggest TV customer is Disney (DIS) which will pay $2.7 billion a year to put NFL games on ESPN and the ESPN+ streaming service.
+The NFL’s biggest TV customer is Disney (DIS), which pays $2.7 billion yearly to put NFL games on ESPN and the ESPN+ streaming service.
 Fox Corp (FOX) will pay the NFL $2 billion annually to put games on the Fox Broadcast Network.

 Paramount Global (PARA) will pay $2.1 billion annually to put NFL games on the CBS broadcast network and the Paramount+ streaming service.
 Comcast (CMCSA) will pay $2 billion to show NFL games on the NBC broadcast network and the Peacock streaming service.
 Amazon (AMZN) will pay $1.2 billion to put Thursday Night Football on its Prime streaming service.
 Alphabet (GOOG) will $2 billion a year to put NFL Sunday Ticket Games on YouTube in a separate deal.